Paul von Hindenburg: Parliamentary governments

 At his first meeting with Foreign Minister Stresemann, Hindenburg listened attentively and was persuaded that Stresemann's strategy of promoting friendly relations with the victors was correct.
 He was cooler at their next, reacting to backlash from the right.
-He nonetheless gave his support to the government's policy, and on 1 December 1925 the Locarno Treaties were signed.
+He nonetheless gave his support to the government's policy, and on 1 December 1925, the Locarno Treaties were signed.
 By agreeing to guarantee its post-war borders on the west, Germany took a significant step in restoring its position in Europe, although the German right was infuriated because the treaties accepted the loss of Alsace–Lorraine.
 Hindenburg countered their demands to restore the monarchy by arguing that the return of a Hohenzollern would block progress in revising Versailles.
 He accepted the Republic as the mechanism for restoring Germany's position in Europe, although he was no Vernunftrepublikaner (republican by reason), since democracy was incompatible with the militaristic national community that would unite the people of Germany for future conflicts.

 After the Luther government resigned over the signing of the Locarno Treaties, Hindenburg worked actively with the parties in the Reichstag to form a new coalition, an effort which took five weeks.
 The second Luther cabinet lasted just under four months and was followed by the return of Wilhelm Marx of the Centre Party as chancellor.
 Stresemann stayed on as foreign minister in both cabinets.

 A major issue during Marx's chancellorship was whether the properties of the former rulers of the German states, including the Hohenzollerns, should be expropriated without compensation.
 Hindenburg felt that he could not speak out on the issue as president and talked of resigning so that he could express his opposition.
 He nevertheless did not object when a private letter was made public in which he described the proposed referendum on the issue as a "grave injustice" that showed a "deplorable lack of sense of tradition" and "gross ingratitude".
 The majority of those who voted in the referendum on expropriation favored the measure, but their numbers did not reach the voter participation threshold for it to pass.
 Hindenburg then urged the states, again under the threat of resigning, to reach fair settlements promptly, which for the most part they did.

-The next crisis came in the autumn of 1926 when the chief of the army command, Hans von Seeckt, without first seeking government approval invited Prince Wilhelm, the grandson of the former emperor, to attend army maneuvres in uniform.
-It created a storm when the republican press publicized the transgression.
+The next crisis came in the autumn of 1926 when the chief of the army command, Hans von Seeckt, without first seeking government approval, invited Prince Wilhelm, the grandson of the former emperor, to attend army manoeuvres in uniform.
+It created a storm when the republican press publicised the transgression.
 Reichswehr Minister Otto Gessler told Hindenburg that Seeckt had to resign or he himself would.
 Since Gessler was supported by the cabinet, Hindenburg asked for Seeckt's resignation.
-In a painful final interview, Hindenburg emphasized that Seeckt had to go to keep the government from resigning, not because of his invitation to the Prince.
+In a painful final interview, Hindenburg emphasised that Seeckt had to go to keep the government from resigning, not because of his invitation to the Prince.
 Seeckt's successor was Wilhelm Heye.